jacobasmithwork/jacobasmithwork/README.md

 Software Developer and Student
 ------------------------------

-I am currently in my Junior Year studying Computer Science at George Mason University.
-I am enrolled in the Honors College at GMU, and have had a lot of fun learning more about software development.
+I am a recent graduate from George Mason University, where I received my BS in Computer Science cum laude.
+I was enrolled in the Honors College at GMU, and have had a lot of fun learning more about software development.

 * 🌍  I'm based in Virginia
 * 🚀  I'm currently working on [BotBot](http://github.com/jacobasmithwork/BotBotPublic.git)